-On November 29, 2017, the KNTS issued a preliminary assessment to MSK identifying its findings and proposed additional tax payments and penalties that it asserted were owed by MSK for the audit periods.
-The aggregate preliminary tax and penalty assessment proposed by the KNTS was \$6.0 million, of which \$3.3 million had already been accrued by us in our financial statements in connection with the Restatement filed in 2015.
-Such amount also included approximately \$0.5 million related to employee withholding amounts and associated penalties, and to the extent any such tax obligation was that of MSK's employees, we expect to seek reimbursement of the applicable amounts from those employees.
-In addition, MSK expected the KNTS to assess an administrative fine of approximately \$2.0 million in connection with the above-described examination.
+As a result, the aggregate tax and penalty assessment by the KNTS was \$6.0 million, of which \$3.3 million had already been accrued by us in our financial statements in connection with the Restatement filed in 2015.
+Such amount also included approximately \$0.5 million related to employee withholding amounts and associated penalties, and to the extent any such tax obligation was that of MSK's employees.
+In addition, KNTS assessed an administrative fine of \$2.0 million in connection with the above-described tax audit.